Daij-Djan/xsd2cocoa/README.md

 - Mapping xml namespaces to class name prefixes via a specific tag in a template. (without it, namespaces are mapped 1 : 1 to Class prefixes)
 - referencing external files to copy to the destination folder when generating code
 - nested sequences & choices
-- includes of other XSD files
+- includes and imports of other XSD files
 - annotations of  elements

 the **generated parser** only requires libxml and I have tested it on **IOS as well as OSX**